plexil-bh/plexil_docs/_build/html/_sources/PLEXILLanguage/PLEXILReferences.rst.txt

 The state name ``time`` is predefined in the Plexil executive.
 It returns the system time as a real number, which is compatible with the Date type.
 The units and epoch of the returned value are system dependent.
-On the typical platforms that support PLEXIL, they would be in POSIX/Unix time, i.e. the number of seconds since January 1, 1970 midnight UTC (1970-01-01T00:00:00.000Z).
+On the typical platforms that support |PLEXIL|, they would be in POSIX/Unix time, i.e. the number of seconds since January 1, 1970 midnight UTC (1970-01-01T00:00:00.000Z).